Have you found what you were looking for? Ask our dermatology nurse specialist a question anytime.

 Risks: know your skin type

-You are more likely to develop skin cancer if you have fair complexion (pale skin, blue or green eyes, red or blond hair); spent a lot of time in the sun whether for work or recreation; those who have experienced intermittent, short bursts of intense sunlight (on holiday for instance); have a history of sunburns particularly during childhood; or use tanning devices.
+You are more likely to develop skin cancer if you have fair complexion (pale skin, blue or green eyes, red or blond hair); spent a lot of time in the sun whether for work or recreation; those who have experienced intermittent, short bursts of intense sunlight (on holiday for instance); have a history of sunburns particularly during childhood; or use sunbeds/tanning devices.

 Know your skin type

-A person’s natural skin colour influences their risk of skin cancer, but many of us tend to think we are darker than they actually are.
+A person’s natural skin colour influences their risk of skin cancer, but many of us tend to think we are darker than we actually are.
 This is why it is so important to know your ‘skin type’ to get a better sense of the care you need to take in the sun.

 The Fitzpatrick Skin Classification Scale is a scale that ranges from 1 (high risk) to 6 (low risk), and considers skin colour (pale white to black), and how the skin reacts to sunlight (whether it burns easily or tans).